rdo-infra/puppet-dlrn/README.md

 ####`server_type`
 This defines if the server where the worker is being configured is primary or passive (see explanation in Class: dlrn section).
 Defaults to the value defined

+####`pkginfo_driver`
+This is the DLRN driver used to manage the distgit repositories.
+The current available options are 'dlrn.drivers.rdoinfo.RdoInfoDriver' and 'dlrn.drivers.gitrepo.GitRepoDriver'.
+Defaults to `'dlrn.drivers.rdoinfo.RdoInfoDriver'`

 ## Limitations

 The module has been tested on Fedora and CentOS.

 **Important note about letsencrypt module:**This module requires puppet module letsencrypt > 1.0.0 (commit 3c5d17697f14a32f51b24d11f5c6a164d43c1a54 is required).
-At the time of writing this version of puppet-dlrn, latest version in puppetforge is 1.0.0 so until it's updated in puppeforge it must be cloned from  https://github.com/danzilio/puppet-letsencrypt.
+At the time of writing this version of puppet-dlrn, latest version in puppetforge is 1.0.0 so until it's updated in puppetforge it must be cloned from  https://github.com/danzilio/puppet-letsencrypt.